 The university has an established means of developing professional certificates and master's degrees intended as credit-bearing awards for professionals seeking additional training.
 The Master of Professional Studies and the Post-Baccalaureate Certificate of Professional Studies (commonly referred to as the Graduate Certificate of Professional Studies) were created to foster mutually beneficial partnerships between the university and important external constituencies in business, government, and non-profit organizations.
 Both the master's program and certificate program exist on the Maryland state academic inventory under the title Professional Studies.
 The official name for the degree and certificate, therefore, is Professional Studies, but the entire curriculum is devoted to the specific topic, or iteration, of the Professional Studies program.
+The degree, along with the specific topic, will appear on both the transcript and diploma.
 The Professional Studies program is officially under the academic oversight of the Graduate School, but the individual Professional Studies iteration will be linked to both the Graduate School and the offering unit, which will be designated as primary.